stadtlandcode/argufactum/README.md

-# AngularJS APP (static/)
+# AngularJS APP
+Directory: static/
-The AngularJS APP contains currently 3 prototypes: a questionnaire, comparison table and an argument collection tool
+The AngularJS APP contains currently 3 prototypes: a questionnaire, comparison table and an argument collection tool.
+It is currently deployed on http://argufactum.de

 License: MIT

 ## Getting started
 Just open the file static/index.html in your browser or execute the script static/scripts/web-server.js to start a node.js instance

-# JAVA-Webapp (de.ifcore.argue/)
+# JAVA-Webapp
+Directory: de.ifcore.argue/
-The Java-Webapp is a prototype for collecting arguments and facts for controversial discussed topics.
+The Java-Webapp is an older prototype for collecting arguments and facts for controversial discussed topics.
 It is currently deployed on http://argufactum.de/v1

 License: MIT